 Current standards of Web design set forth by the W3C mandate changes in the way Web designers create their Web pages.
-This course builds on the skills of basic CSS Web page layout and adds more advanced skills, as well as newer techniques defined in CSS3 and HTML 5.
+This course teaches the use of XHT-ML and CSS to implement Web typography and advanced Web page layouts that comply with current Web standards.

-GCMW 226 Web Database Design II
+GCMW 226 Web Data Base Design II

-Prerequisite: A minimum grade of 'C' in GCMW 216
+Prerequisite: A minimum grade of 'C' in GCMW 202 and 216

 Modern Web sites frequently need to interact with Web database servers in order to manage content, take orders or reservations, receive information, and interact with their visitors.
-This is a hands-on course for creating Web pages with a modern Web design tool such as Dreamweaver that draw dynamic content from remote database servers such as MySQL.
+This is a hands-on course for creating Web pages with a modern Web design tool such as Dreamweaver that draw dynamic content from remote database server such as MySQL.
 Learners will design and manage a remote database on a remote database server using popular database management tools.
-More advanced Web database applications will be emphasized.
-Students will develop an advanced Web database project.